Stephanie Cantrell (Albury)

 • Eco-therapy

 Stephanie has a love of learning and intends to continue to broaden her knowledge and skills through ongoing education and mentoring.
 Her belief in the arts as a necessary human activity or experience as vital for resilient mental health, combined with her strong communication and natural empathy skills provides a non-judgemental, supportive, and safe space in which clients can explore matters of their concern to facilitate healing.
+Stephanie is passionate about nature and its evidence-based healing powers.
+Wyldering Therapeutic Arts was born, with the purpose to explore the interface of expressive arts therapy and nature therapy.

 Cristy Houghton